AlexArcPy/python-for-gis-progression-path/README.md

 ### GIS specific
 At this point, you should be able to:
-- write some simple scripts either using `arcpy` site-package or `ogr/gdal` libraries;
+- write some simple scripts either using `arcpy` site-package or `ogr/gdal` libraries
-- report information about your GIS assets (data format, geometry type, data schema, spatial reference);
+- report information about your GIS assets (data format, geometry type, data schema, spatial reference)
-- write code for calling ArcGIS GP tools from Python code and inspect the `Result` object returned;
+- write code for calling ArcGIS GP tools from Python code and inspect the `Result` object returned
-- perform an operation on multiple datasets in batch mode using `arcpy` listing functions;
+- perform an operation on multiple datasets in batch mode using `arcpy` listing functions
-- read and update attributes & geometry of features using `arcpy.da` cursors;
+- read and update attributes & geometry of features using `arcpy.da` cursors
-- create and operate `arcpy.Geometry()` objects (accessing both their properties and methods);
+- create and operate `arcpy.Geometry()` objects (accessing both their properties and methods)
-- create an ArcGIS toolbox with a simple script tool executing a Python source file;
+- create an ArcGIS toolbox with a simple script tool executing a Python source file
-- report information about map layers (eg. data sources, broken paths, definition queries) within an ArcMap map document (.mxd) using `arcpy.mapping` module.
+- report information about map layers (eg. data sources, broken paths, definition queries) within an ArcMap map document (.mxd) using `arcpy.mapping` module

 ### Python
 At this point, you should be familiar with:
-- variables of different data types (numeric, string, date etc.);
+- variables of different data types (numeric, string, date etc.)
-- data structures of different types (list, tuple, dictionary, set);
+- data structures of different types (list, tuple, dictionary, set)
-- `for` and `while` loops, `if-elif-else` blocks;
+- `for` and `while` loops, `if-elif-else` blocks
-- import of external Python modules and packages (eg. `import os`);
+- import of external Python modules and packages (eg. `import os`)
-- functions and how they work (eg. input arguments and `return` statement);
+- functions and how they work (eg. input arguments and `return` statement)
-- reading/writing of text files using the `os` module;
+- reading/writing of text files using the `os` module

 ### Exercises
 This section contains the examples of tasks that you might need to write at some point of time.
 Implementing these tasks in Python code would be a good sign that you have mastered the basics of Python for ArcGIS.
-- get a list field names of Date type in a file geodatabase feature class;
+- get a list field names of Date type in a file geodatabase feature class
-- copy multiple shapefiles into a file geodatabase at once;
+- copy multiple shapefiles into a file geodatabase at once
-- re-project all rasters in a folder;
+- re-project all rasters in a folder
-- update data sources for layers in a map document and save a new map document;
+- update data sources for layers in a map document and save a new map document
-- write to a .txt or a .csv file information about your GIS assets;
+- write to a .txt or a .csv file information about your GIS assets
+---

 # Intermediate